gidim/Babler/README.md

 ```shell
 $ java -jar target/Babler-1.0.jar -m twitter --langs mon spa heb --seedsFolder /path/to/seed_folder/ --config config.properties
 ```

+Note: To collect blog posts change the module to 'bs'. i.e: `-m bs`

 Similarly to the previous example we use the twitter module.
 In this case we use the --langs flag to collect data in Mongolian, Spanish and Hebrew.
 We also use the --seedsFolder to provide a path to the respective wordlists.
 Your seeds folder should follow the following structure:
 ```shell